weaviate/weaviate-io/developers/weaviate/configuration/schema-configuration.md

 This feature was introduced in `v1.12.0`.
 :::

-Properties of type `text` and `string` may contain words that are very common and have no meaning.
-In this case you may want to remove them entirely from indexing.
-This will save storage space on disk and speed up queries that contain stopwords, as they can be automatically removed from queries as well.
+Properties of type `text` and `string` may contain words that are very common and don't contribute to search results.
+Ignoring them speeds up queries that contain stopwords, as they can be automatically removed from queries as well.
 This speed up is very notable on scored searches, such as `BM25`.

 The stopword configuration uses a preset system.
 You can select a preset to use the most common stopwords for a particular language.
 If you need more fine-grained control, you can add additional stopwords or remove stopwords that you believe should not be part of the list.
-Alternatively, you can also create your completely custom stopword list by starting with an empty (`"none"`) preset and adding all your desired stopwords as additions.
+Alternatively, you can create your custom stopword list by starting with an empty (`"none"`) preset and adding all your desired stopwords as additions.

 ```json
   "invertedIndexConfig": {